 - SkyTeam Elite Plus is just generally uncompetitive; for example, SkyTeam Elite Plus members with non-US airlines don’t even get lounge access when traveling domestically within the US, while elite members with oneworld and Star Alliance do

+While there’s huge value to airline status in general, I find that reciprocal alliance perks really shine with oneworld Emerald.
 Any time I consider giving up on status with American Airlines, I’m reminded of how much I’d miss oneworld Emerald status.
 There’s something about the peak experiences that the status allows that makes me really value it.

 Anyone else love oneworld Emerald as much as I do?
 And anyone disagree with my take, and prefer status with Star Alliance and/or SkyTeam?